cherucole/Pingpong-Number-Game/README.md

 ## Prerequisites

-What things you need to install the software and how to install them:
+What things you need to run the programme and how to install them:
 You will need to: Have a web browser (Google chrome is highly prefrable).

 ## Installing

-1. Open a github account.
+1. Go to Github.com

-2. Search for Cherucole then navigate to .
+2. Search for Cherucole then navigate to the project pingpong.

-3. Then use this () link to access the project.
+3. Then clone the project or fork it.

 ## Deployment